-Online Patient Triage in Dermatology: Prioritize Patient Care Delivery
+Online Patient Triage in Dermatology: Technology and Benefits

-Online triage in dermatology refers to the practice of using a synchronous or asynchronous teledermatology platform to virtually assess patients’ cases and prioritize those who need urgent care.
+This article covers the advantages of online triage in dermatology using an asynchronous teledermatology platform to virtually assess patients’ cases and prioritize those who need urgent care.

 What is Patient Triage?